-Mr. Knight represents and manages the interests of large and small Potentially Responsible Parties (PRPs) at a number of Superfund sites and has both negotiated de minimis settlements and litigated multiparty cases to resolution.
+Mr. Knight represents and manages the interests of large and small Potentially Responsible Parties (PRPs) at a number of Superfund sites across the country.
+He has both negotiated settlements and managed multiparty cases to resolution.
 He regularly works with clients on all manner of environmental legacy issues involving indemnity claims, historical liabilities, and remediation obligations.
 Mr. Knight also has advised companies on developing and implementing corporate compliance programs and environmental management systems.

-He also represents companies and individuals in a variety of government investigations.
+Mr. Knight represents companies and individuals in a variety of government investigations.
 While most of these matters involve state and federal investigations of environmental matters, he has also managed investigations headed by the Securities and Exchange Commission, the Coast Guard, the Commodity Futures Trading Commission, and the Financial Industry Regulatory Authority.
 In many of these cases, which have spanned jurisdictions across the country, he typically works with the Environmental Crimes Section of the Department of Justice.
 Many of Mr. Knight's maritime matters have involved Coast Guard investigations and U.S. prosecution of claimed oil dumping by commercial shipping companies.

 Mr. Knight has written and presented on a number of topics related to environmental enforcement, environmental regulation of commercial shipping, environmental disclosures, and climate change litigation.
 Prior to joining the firm, Mr. Knight practiced in the environmental and utilities group at Dewey & LeBoeuf.